-8.7 Legal, insurance and other assessments
+Legal, insurance and other assessments 8.7

-When a practitioner is contracted by a third party to provide a legal, insurance or other assessment of a person who is not his or her patient or client, the usual therapeutic practitioner-patient/client relationship does not exist.
+When a practitioner is contracted by a third party to provide a legal, insurance or other assessment of a person who is not their patient or client, the usual therapeutic practitioner-patient/client relationship does not exist.
 In this situation, good practice involves:

-- a). applying the standards of professional behaviour described in this Code to the assessment; in particular, being courteous, alert to the concerns of the person and ensuring the person's consent - explaining to the person the practitioner's area of practice, role and the purpose, nature and extent of the assessment to be conducted - anticipating and seeking to correct any misunderstandings that the person may have about the nature and purpose of the assessment and report - d). providing an impartial report (see Section 8.8 Reports, certificates and giving evidence) - e). recognising that if an unrecognised, serious problem is discovered during the assessment, there is a duty of care to inform the patient or client or their treating practitioner.
+- a) applying the standards or professional behaviour described in this code to the assessment; in particular, being courteous, alert to the concerns of the person and ensuring the person's consent - b) explaining to the person the practitioner's area of practice, role and the purpose, nature and extent of the assessment to be conducted - cl anticipating and seeking to correct any misunderstandings that the person may have about the nature and purpose of the assessment and report - providing an impartial report (see Section 8.8 d) Reports, certificates and giving evidence), and - recognising that if an unrecognised, serious e) problem is discovered during the assessment, there is a duty of care to inform the patient or client or their treating practitioner.